futartup/S15AB/README.md

-# EVA Assignment Submissions ( S15A and S15 )
+# Object Detector ( S15A and S15 )

-This is an original submission of assignments from S15A and S15.
+This repo is to detect cars in video.
 The goal is to segment vehicle in images as well as monocular depth estimation.
 I have created my own dataset.

 ## Acknowledgements